 Think of all those movies set in New York.
 I am sure you can come up with quite a few that feature a romantic tour through Central Park, in a horse drawn carriage.
 Preferably in the snow, however snow wasn’t an option in May… so a sunny afternoon it was instead.

 What looks like the ultimate romantic tour in the movies is in fact a rather dull mass tourist event.
-We paid $50 for the short tour (we could have gone one up and take the long trip at an even higher price, luckily we didn’t).
+We paid $50 for the short tour (we could have gone one up and take the longer trip at an even higher price, luckily we didn’t).

 Yes you see Central Park, but nothing beyond the beaten track and certainly nothing you wouldn’t see just walking (or hiring a bike or Segway instead).
+So check out my ‘Things to see and do in Central Park‘ for better experiences.

 In terms of rookie mistake, we went one further, by going for the restaurant recommendation as seen on the hotel’s TV advertising.
 In hindsight, I have no idea why we ever thought that could be a good idea… we never ever … but what shall I say.
-We were on holiday… our honeymoon to be precise… and were planning to do it all and have the true American experience.
-So off we went to ‘Famous Dave’, located bang on Times Square.
+We were on holiday… our honeymoon again to be precise… and were planning to do it all and have the true American experience.
+So off we went to ‘Famous Dave’, located slap bang on Times Square.
 Not quite sure what Dave is famous for… certainly not his food.
 Mediocre fast food at terribly inflated prices (well it is Times Square after all, so what would you expect).

 Another thing I would not spend money on again is going up the Freedom Tower (or One World Trade Center, as it is officially called).
 From the outside the Freedom Tower is stunning.
 Having seen it in various stages of building work during our previous visits, last year we decided to actually go up to the viewing platform.
 As we pre-booked our tickets, we timed it to coincide with sunset, for spectacular views of the skyline.
 We’ve been up the Empire State Building twice before, so were looking forward to seeing the skyline from a different angle this time.